-Cyber terrorists have made the way into hospitals, and they are targeting ultrasound machines specifically.
+Cyber terrorists have made their way into hospitals, and they are targeting ultrasound machines specifically.
 It appears there is a black market for this content, and people are paying good money for it.

-A big reason for this is health machines are running ancient software.
-They use encryption to access the data.
-The issue is, most health sector employees don’t know a thing about cybersecurity, and this is why they are getting a beat from cyber-terrorist.
+A big reason for this is health machines are running on ancient software.
+The cyber terrorists use encryption to access the data from ultrasound machines.
+Since many health sector employees are not knowledgeable about cybersecurity, it’s an easy target and this is why they are getting a beat from cyber-terrorist.

 Medical equipment today uses ancient hardware and software.
-Yes.
 Some of these machines are still running on Windows 2000.
-Microsoft had long cut off their support for this OS.
-Hell, they even cut off the support for Windows 95 and Windows XP.
+Microsoft had long cut off their support for Windows 2000, Windows 95 and Windows XP.

 Thanks to the outdated software, cyber terrorists can easily get hold of the patient’s sensitive information.
 This can cost both the hospital and patient a fortune in ransom.

-Anyone who accesses a hospital’s network can easily access their records.
-Worse, they can connect to ultrasound imaging devices because they use ancient software to monitor pregnancies and other issues.
-Once you breach the network, getting aces to details images and other details become very easy.
-Ultrasound machines are vulnerable to hacking.
-There is no use to denying this fact.
+Anyone who accesses a hospital’s network can easily access all the records.
+Worse, they can connect to ultrasound imaging devices that are vulnerable to attacks because they use ancient software.
+Once you breach the network, getting access to details images and other details become very easy.
+It’s very scary for patients and hospitals that ultrasound machines are vulnerable to hacking.

 The wake-up call

 There was an attack in 2017, called the WannaCry virus.
-This virus once completed, was capable of hacking.
+This virus targeted computers running on old Microsoft Windows systems.
 It could cause millions of dollars of loss.

 These attacks have stolen $92 million.
-Authorities are interested to know how this can happen.
-Well, when you have an ancient OS that doesn’t have updates and patches regularly.
+The underlining learning lesson was that you are a hacking target when using an ancient OS that doesn’t have updates and patches regularly.

 How to solve this?